MannikJ/laravel-sti/README.md

 The table you want to apply single table inheritance to must incorporate a type column.

-The `STI` facade provides a helper to create the type column.
+The package's service provider adds a macro to the Blueprint class to create the type column.

 ```php
 Schema::table('table', function (Blueprint $table) {